top of page

 Advancement Committee

-Advancement is the process Scouts use to progress from rank to rank.
-It is one of eight methods Scouting America has developed to help leaders carry out Scouting’s aims and mission.
-Everything a Scout does to advance – to earn ranks and other awards and recognitions – is designed to educate or to otherwise expand a Scout’s horizons.
-From the time a member joins, they learn and develop according to defined standards.
+Everything done to advance – to earn ranks, other awards, and recognition – is designed to educate or to otherwise expand a Scout’s horizons.
+From the time a youth joins, they learn and develop according to defined standards.
+The same process applies as they move from Cub Scouting to Scouting to Venturing or Sea Scouts.

-Scouts and Scouters with advancement and recognition related comments, issues, or concerns should first contact their District Advancement Chair for guidance or resolution.
-The chart below will help you determine which District you are in.
-As necessary, the DAC will contact the correct individuals on the Council Advancement Committee for further guidance or resolution.
+Scouts and Scouters with advancement and recognition related questions, comments, or concerns should first contact their District/Zone Advancement Chair for guidance or resolution.
+As necessary, that Chair will contact the correct individuals on the Council Advancement Committee for further guidance and resolution.

 Eagle Scout Requirements